AlexSeongJu-sr/globalpath/README.md

 # globalpath
 Sorry for the name 'globalpath' since it is confusing.
-Maybe '3D scene graph generation' would be right.
+Maybe '3D scene graph generation' would be more appropriate

 integrated.py is the main file.